Nyk0/chsc/README.md

 root@admin:~# cd chsc/
 ```

-Create the "oar" Kubernetes namespace and set it as your default namespace :
+Create the "oar" Kubernetes namespace and set it as your default namespace:

 ```bash
 root@admin:~/chsc# kubectl create namespace oar